-Pupils from Year 1 and above will have the opportunity to assume 'whole school' responsibilities.
+Pupils from Year 2 and above will have the opportunity to assume 'whole school' responsibilities.
 They can be chosen by their peers to be their Class School Council or Eco Council Representatives or interviewed and selected by staff to become a Buddy, Class Representative or Lunchtime Helper.
-We have Pupil Ambassadors in Year 5.
+We have Pupil Ambassadors in Year 5 into Year 6.